anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 - If only one glider is present (input 1 + 0 or 0 + 1), it moves through without a collision, representing a result of 1.
 - If two gliders collide (input 1 + 1), they create a predictable pattern that can represent the sum of these inputs, often leaving behind a specific "output" glider that can represent the result.

 Similarly, An AND gate can be created by positioning still-life patterns (static configurations that do not change) to manipulate gliders.
-If both inputs are "1" (represented by gliders arriving at the same time), they will interact to produce an output.
+If both inputs are "1" (represented by gliders arriving simultenously), they will interact to produce an output.

 - If both gliders arrive at the interaction point simultaneously, they will interact in a way that produces a specific pattern, representing the output 1 for an AND operation.
 - If only one glider arrives, it will pass through or interact with other cells without producing the 1 pattern, representing an output of 0.